xavierpuigf/online_watch_and_help/README.md

-# Watch-And-Help: A Challenge for Social Perception and Human-AI Collaboration
+# NOPA: Neurally-guided Online Probabilistic Assistance for Building Socially Intelligent Home Assistants

-This is the official implementation of the paper [*Watch-And-Help: A Challenge for Social Perception and Human-AI Collaboration*](https://arxiv.org/abs/2010.09890).
+This is the official implementation of the paper [*NOPA: Neurally-guided Online Probabilistic Assistance for Building Socially Intelligent Home Assistants*](https://arxiv.org/abs/2010.09890).

-In this work, we introduce Watch-And-Help (WAH), a challenge for testing social intelligence in agents.
-In WAH, an AI agent needs to help a human-like agent perform a complex household task efficiently.
-To succeed, the AI agent needs to i) understand the underlying goal of the task by watching a single demonstration of the human-like agent performing the same task (social perception), and ii) coordinate with the human-like agent to solve the task in an unseen environment as fast as possible (human-AI collaboration).
+In this work, we study how to build socially intelligent robots to assist people in their homes.
+In particular, we focus on assistance with online goal inference, where robots must simultaneously infer humans' goals and how to help them achieve those goals.
+For that, we propose **NOPA** (Neurally-guided Online Probabilistic Assistance), a method that predicts a set of goals given some observed human behavior and assist the human by taking actions based on the uncertainty of the inferred goal.

+To test this framework, we compare our method against multiple baselines in a new embodied AI assistance challenge: Online Watch-And-Help, in which a helper agent needs to simultaneously watch a main agent's action, infer its goal, and help perform a common household task faster in realistic virtual home environments.

 ![](assets/cover_fig_final.png)

 We provide a dataset of tasks to evaluate the challenge, as well as different baselines consisting on learning and planning-based agents.